A Local’s Guide to Visiting Palermo, Sicily

 Day trips and driving tours

-Palermo makes for an excellent base from which to explore the towns and historical sites of Western Sicily.
+Palermo makes for an excellent base from which to take day trips out to the towns and historical sites of Western Sicily.
 If you won’t have a car, booking a full-day driving tour is a good way to combine a visit to multiple sites into a single day.

 Some places absolutely worth visiting are: the ancient Greek ruins at Segesta, the iconic and stunning Valley of the Temples complex near Agrigento, the hilltop medieval village of Erice, the salt pans between Trapani and Marsala, and the charming towns and beaches at Scopello, Mondello, and San Vito lo Capo.